Prof.ssa SERENELLA ZANOTTI

 I am a member of the board of the International Doctoral Programme in Studies in English Literatures, Language, and Translation, based at the Department of European, American and Intercultural Studies, Sapienza University of Rome, and of the Doctoral Programme in Foreign Languages, Literatures and Cultures at the Department of Foreign Languages, Literatures and Cultures, Roma Tre University.

-I have given invited lectures at a number of universities in Europe, including University College London, University of Manchester, Bangor University, University College Dublin, Université Bordeaux Montaigne.
+I have given invited lectures at a number of universities in Europe, including University College London, University of Manchester, Bangor University, University College Dublin, Université Bordeaux Montaigne, University of Turku, Finnish Literature Society.

 Ricerca